-- □ The CPU, Elapsed, Wait, DBMS, and zIIP time values in all segments are in 10,000th of a second increments and are indicated by a double asterisk () next to the field name. - ❑ An asterisk () next to a field name denotes that its length has changed.
-A hash tag (#) next to a field denotes that it is new in this release. - On MVS, for both HFS and PDS deployments, the MVSAPP entry in the servers edasprof profile should not be removed.
+- □ The CPU, Elapsed, Wait, DBMS, and zIIP time values in all segments are in 10,000th of a second increments and are indicated by a double asterisk (\\) next to the field name. - ❑ A hash tag (#) next to a field denotes that it is new in this release.
+A dollar sign (\$) next to a field denotes that it has been renamed.
+A DEFINE has been added to the Master File Description that redefines the new field name to the old field name for compatibility purposes. - On MVS, for both HFS and PDS deployments, the MVSAPP entry in the servers edasprof profile should not be removed.
 If it is, some data field values may not be collected and will be blank.